nabeelmumtaz92/ReturnIt/replit.md

 - Removed all Card components and container borders for seamless sectioned layout
 - Created 7 distinct full-width sections with unique background images and gradients
 - Enlarged favicon to 1024x1024px - the absolute maximum size browsers support
-- Fixed logo display issues by creating transparent PNG version and centering like DoorDash (h-32 in hero, h-40 in welcome section - 5x original size)
+- Fixed logo display issues with full responsive design: transparent PNG, centered layout, and massive scaling (h-40 to h-96 in hero, h-32 to h-64 in welcome - up to 25x original size)
+- Added comprehensive responsive web design with breakpoints from mobile to 2xl screens
+- Centered "Returns made effortless" headline with responsive text scaling (3xl to 8xl)
 - Enlarged favicon "R" letter to 240px font size for maximum visibility
 - Maintained horizontal sectioning without visible lines or borders
 - Applied authentic stock photography to each section (packages, delivery, retail, drivers)